micronjs/micronjs/docs/reference/graphics/sprite.md

     constructor (pathOrAlias)

 The path or **alias** to the already loaded image.
-If should survive having an empty path (however it won't draw anything).
+It should survive having an empty path (however it won't draw anything).

 ---